-- d.
+- e.
 Disposition of animals not reclaimed.
-Any animal impounded and taken to the St. Landry Parish Animal Control Shelter that is not reclaimed, adopted, transferred, or rehomed may be humanely euthanized or in the case of livestock may be sold at the sale barn provided that the required time as described in this article has elapsed. - e.
+Any animal impounded and taken to the St. Landry Parish Animal Control Shelter that is not reclaimed, adopted, transferred, or rehomed may be humanely euthanized or in the case of livestock may be sold at the sale barn provided that the required time as described in this article has elapsed. - f.
 Euthanasia of diseased or injured.
 Any animal which is diseased or severely injured at the time of impoundment may, at the discretion of the animal control director and the approval of a licensed veterinarian, be euthanized in a humane manner immediately and without waiting the prescribed stray hold period.
 This action may be taken if, in the opinion of the director and the veterinarian of the animal control shelter, its condition is such that imminent destruction is necessary as a humane gesture and/or for the protection of humans or other animals with which the animal may come into contact.
 In the event a veterinarian is not available to approve the decision regarding the euthanasia of the animal, the animal control director shall approve the euthanasia of the animal.
-Detailed logs shall be maintained regarding the euthanasia of an animal. - f.
+Detailed logs shall be maintained regarding the euthanasia of an animal.

+- g.
 Exemptions from fees.
-The owner of an animal which has bitten someone and has been impounded and taken to the St. Landry Parish Animal Control Shelter for observation shall be exempt from payment of impounding fees and boarding fees under the following circumstances:

-- 1. The animal was not running at large at the time of the biting incident; and - 2.
-The animal was vaccinated, licensed, and tagged in compliance with this Chapter and was in compliance with all other sections of this article at the time of the incident. - g.
+The owner of an animal which has bitten someone and has been impounded and taken to the St. Landry Parish Animal Control Shelter for observation shall be exempt from payment of impounding fees and boarding fees under the following circumstances: - 1.
+The animal was not running at large at the time of the biting incident; and - 2.
+The animal was vaccinated and tagged in compliance with this Chapter and was in compliance with all other sections of this article at the time of the incident. - 3.
+Exception: Boarding fees of ten (\$10.00) dollars per day will still apply even if other fees are exempted. - h.
 Adoption of impounded animals.
 Any animal that has been impounded at the St. Landry Parish Animal Control Shelter (or a rescue organization) for the prescribed period or given by the owner by signature may be offered for adoption.
 Before being allowed to adopt any animal, the adopter shall agree in writing to such terms and conditions as are required by the St. Landry Parish Animal Control.
-Adoption fees are not to exceed \$150.00 and, where applicable, shall include the microchipping, rabies vaccination, intake vaccinations for dogs and cats, deworming, and flea control, provided on intake.
-Notwithstanding anything contained herein to the contrary, adoption fees may be waived or reduced for an adoption event, veterans, a rescue organization, senior citizens 65 years or older, and any rescue animals. - h.
-Owner requested euthanasia or disposal.
-Any animal taken to the animal control shelter for euthanasia and disposal by a private owner shall pay a minimum fee of \$150.00 and such shall be done only with the approval of a veterinarian or the animal control director (or designee.)
-At the animal control director's discretion, the euthanasia fee may be reduced or waived.
-In the event a veterinarian is not available to approve the decision regarding the euthanasia of the animal, the animal control director shall approve the euthanasia of the animal.
-Detailed logs shall be maintained regarding the euthanasia of an animal.
-Further, the person requesting euthanasia and/or disposal must sign an acknowledgment of euthanasia form.
-Notwithstanding anything contained herein to the contrary, as to any animal delivered to the St. Landry Parish Animal Control for euthanasia and disposal by a private owner, the St. Landry Parish Animal Control may offer such animal for adoption or rescue. - i.
-Deceased animal disposal.
-Any deceased animal taken to the animal control shelter for disposal by a private owner shall pay a minimum fee of \$25.00. - j.
+Adoption fees will be the actual cost incurred including microchipping, rabies vaccination, intake vaccinations for dogs and cats, deworming, and flea control, provided on intake.
+Notwithstanding anything contained herein to the contrary, adoption fees may be waived or reduced for an adoption event, veterans, a rescue organization, senior citizens 65 years or older, and any rescue animals. - i.
 Surrender by an owner of an animal.
-Anyone surrendering the ownership of an animal to the animal control shelter shall pay a minimum fee of \$25.00.
+Anyone surrendering the ownership of an animal to the animal control shelter shall not be assessed a fee.